kadena-io/kadenaswap-solidity/README.md

   }
 }
 ```
+OpenZeppelin has examples of interacting programmatically with contracts via `exec` here https://docs.openzeppelin.com/learn/deploying-and-interacting#interacting-programmatically.

 `$ truffle console [--network <name>]` allows interaction with the specified network.
 There are two types of consoles: Truffle Develop vs Truffle Console.
 `Truffle Console` is a basic interactive console connecting to any Ethereum client.
+OpenZeppelin has some instructions on interacting with the Console here: https://docs.openzeppelin.com/learn/deploying-and-interacting#interacting-from-the-console
 `Truffle Develop` is an interactive console that also spawns a development blockchain.

 NOTE: When experiencing some weird behavior, one strategy is to delete the contents